 Cloves are supposed to help against bad breath.
-People who eat a lot of garlic know that too, cloves make a good breath.
+People who eat a lot of garlic know that, too, cloves make good breath.

-The clove oil is a traditional herbal remedy and is analgesic, disinfectant, antiviral, and fungicidal.
-It also has an appetizing effect, and you can use it as a remedy for flatulence and bloating.
+Clove oil is an analgesic, disinfectant, antiviral, and fungicidal herbal remedy.
+It also has an appetizing effect; you can use it as a remedy for flatulence and bloating.

 For coughs and colds, inhaling helps with hot water and a few drops of clove oil.
 It also has a relaxing effect on muscle groups of the intestine and the respiratory tract.
 The clove can be beneficial for cough, asthma, and indigestion.

 Cloves can also help with mild rheumatic complaints.
 Half a teaspoon of cloves is poured over with a cup of boiling water.
-Let it rest for ten minutes and then drink two to four cups a day.
-It is antioxidant and effectively fights free radicals.
+Let it rest for ten minutes, and then drink two to four cups a day.
+It is an antioxidant and effectively fights free radicals.

 The use of cloves in the kitchen is very versatile.
-You can use them in almost all dishes that are difficult to digest, such as red cabbage, sauerkraut.
-Also, in marinades, sauces, soups, they are an excellent spice.
+You can use them in almost all dishes that are difficult to digest, such as red cabbage and sauerkraut.
+Also, marinades, sauces, and soups; they are an excellent spice.

-You can also add and cook them or ground in batches.
+You can also add and cook them or ground them in batches.

 You should remove them after cooking.
-The cloves are edible, but the stems develop a very bitter taste when chewed.
+The cloves are edible, but the stems taste very bitter when chewed.